xiahouzuoxin/caffe_segtask/README.md

 - [Yuanjun Xiong](http://personal.ie.cuhk.edu.hk/~xy012/)

 ### Citation
-You are encouraged to also cite the following papers if you find this repo helpful
+You are encouraged to also cite one of the following papers if you find this repo helpful

 ```
 @inproceedings{TSN2016ECCV,